 you made the payment without a reasonable basis for believing that the transaction was legitimate

 you have been grossly negligent in making the payment

-if the victim is an entity (i.e. a micro-enterprise or small charity), it did not follow its own internal payment procedures
+if the victim is an entity (ie a micro-enterprise or small charity), it did not follow its own internal payment procedures

-There is a further exception for victims which are assessed as being vulnerable to APP scams, and they should be reimbursed notwithstanding that the victim may fall within one of the exceptions above.
-Factors which will be taken into account to determine this include the victim’s personal circumstances, their knowledge, skills and capabilities in engaging with financial services and the (financial or non-financial) impact of the scam on the particular victim.
+There is a further exception for victims who are assessed as being vulnerable to APP scams, and they should be reimbursed notwithstanding that the victim may fall within one of the exceptions above.
+Factors that will be taken into account to determine this include the victim’s personal circumstances, their knowledge, skills and capabilities in engaging with financial services and the (financial or non-financial) impact of the scam on the particular victim.

 You can read the code here.

 If your bank has not signed up to the Authorised Push Payment Scam Code